just another day at the Gloucester Asda.

 A couple of German shoppers ended up in hospital last Saturday after an argument over a trolley ended in a full-blown scrap involving fists, a salami and a fearsome 4lb wedge of parmesan used as an improvised dagger.
-The action kicked off in an Aachen supermarket, as a 74-year-old man and a 35-year-old woman disputed possession …
+The action kicked off in an Aachen supermarket, as a 74-year-old man and a 35-year-old woman disputed …

 just another day at the Gloucester Asda.